-APPLIED MUSIC I: DRUMS (1 Cr) (0:2)
+MUSC116 APPLIED MUSIC I: DRUMS (1 Cr) (0:2)

 This course consists of lessons (to be arranged) on student's primary instrument or in voice.
 Students are expected to attend performance assemblies to meet the goals of the class and participate in public performances.
 Additional fees are required.
-Prerequisite: None

-Corequisites: MUSC110 Introductory Music Theory, MUSC130 Piano I or MUSC121 Voice I performance assemblies to meet the goals of the class and participate in public performances.
+Prerequisite: None performance assemblies to meet the goals of the class participate in public performances.

-MUSC117 APPLIED MUSIC II: DRUMS (1 Cr) (0:2)

-This course consists of lessons (to be arranged) on student's primary instrument or in voice.
-Students are expected to attend
+APPLIED MUSIC II: DRUMS (1 Cr) (0:2) This course consists of lessons (to be arranged) on student's primary instrument or in voice.
+Students are expected to attend performance assemblies to meet the goals of the class and